Jump to section

 On the other hand, getting it right takes time, energy, and skill.

 Getting to really know people, their motivations, and areas of growth takes time.
-Translating a vision into clear objectives and priorities to communicate clearly and engage and motivate a team takes time.
+It takes time to translate a vision into clear objectives and priorities.
+It also takes time to communicate this vision clearly to the team.
 The results don’t happen overnight.
 It’s not easy.

 Let’s examine the main pros and cons of this leadership style.